 To be honest, it is difficult for someone who isn't an ant expert to distinguish between the critters.
 Red Imported Fire Ants have been targeted for extinction by the U.S. government, and it has been trying for years to stop their migration across the country with limited success.
 We know there have been Red Imported Fire Ants documented in Arizona.
 According to The Arizona Department of Agriculture, our state has been successful, so far, at eradicating the highly aggressive Red Imported Fire Ant when it has been identified.

 Although Southern Fire Ants are common here, and not as aggressive as their Red Imported relatives, as non-experts in the study of ants we should probably treat them all with caution.
-After all, I've read that it takes many samples for even experts to tell which ant is which!
+After all, it can take many samples for even experts to tell which ant is which!

 - Fire ants are between 1/16 to 1/4-inch in length.
 The biggest will be "soldier" ants, while the smaller ones are the "minor" ants.